BlogAll Blog Posts | Next Post | Previous Post

 <i class="fas fa-address-book"></i> Address Book

 The fa-address-book is of course a reference to the actual icon in question.
 They all have an fa- prefix, and often you can just switch between fas and far or any of the other types to get the same icon with a different look.
 Not all icons are duplicated in every style but certainly many are.
-There are so many icons that you can often just guess at a name and find one, but their icon page is just a couple of clicks away.
-Good to check for similar icons as well when searching as they usually have several options for the same thing.
+In Font Awesome 6, they all are.
+There are so many icons that you can often just guess a name and find one, but their icon page is just a couple of clicks away.
+Good to check for similar icons as well when searching as they often have several options for the same thing.
 But their search doesn't always find related matches very well so it is good to search for different terms if you don't immediately find what you're looking for.

 The non-HTML part of the example above is of course just the text that will appear beside the icon on your TWebButton or TWebLabel or wherever else you're using these.
 Something to remember, which I am guilty of forgetting at times, is that these are treated like fonts so they do in fact change sizes and colors when your font sizes and colors change.
 And through the magic of modern technology, they tend to always look pretty great at all sizes.